mozilla/pkipolicy/rootstore/policy.md

 Thus, the operator of a CA certificate trusted in Mozilla’s CA Certificate Program MUST disclose in the CCADB all CA certificates they issue that chain up to that CA certificate trusted in Mozilla’s CA Certificate Program.
 This applies to all CA certificates, including those that share the same key pair whether they are self-signed, doppelgänger, reissued, cross-signed, or other roots.

-Technically constraint CA certificates which were exempted from being disclosed in previous versions of this policy MUST be filed subsequently to CCADB until XXXXX.
+Technically constrained CA certificates which were exempted from being disclosed in previous versions of this policy MUST be filed subsequently to CCADB until XXXXX.

 The term "subordinate CA" in this section refers to any organization or legal entity that is in possession